Rance Mulliniks: Playing career

-In 1992, Mulliniks' Blue Jays would go on to win the World Series.
-However, Mulliniks would play just three regular season games for the Blue Jays as he struggled with injuries, and would play no postseason games.
+In 1992, Mulliniks played only three regular season games for the Blue Jays, and none in the Blue Jays' postseason run to their first World Series, as he struggled with injuries.

-In his career, Mulliniks accrued a .272 batting average over 3569 at bats in 1325 games, with 445 runs, 972 hits, 226 doubles, 17 triples, 73 home runs, 435 RBIs, 15 stolen bases and 460 walks.
-Personal records from this time period: Highest batting average: .324 ('84); Most games: 129 ('83, '85); Most at bats: 366 ('85); Most runs: 55 ('85); Most hits: 111 ('84); Most doubles: 34 ('83); Most triples: 5 ('84); Most home runs: 12 ('88); Most RBIs: 57 ('85); Most stolen bases: 3 ('82), Most walks: 57 ('83).

-Retirement and broadcasting career

 Mulliniks retired after the 1992 season having compiled a .272 career batting average, 73 home runs, 435 RBI, and 445 runs.
 He holds the Blue Jays franchise single season fielding percentage record for third basemen (.975) and the franchise record for most pinch hits (59).

+Post-playing career

 Mulliniks has been a colour commentator for Blue Jays coverage on Rogers Sportsnet, and alongside Jim Hughson and Jesse Barfield on CBC Sports in 2007 and 2008.
 In 2009, Mulliniks filled in for Jerry Remy for Boston Red Sox coverage on NESN, for the Red Sox May 29–31 road trip to Toronto.

-Mulliniks is now a real estate agent in Visalia, CA. He coached at College of the Sequoias and operated Mulliniks Baseball School.
+Mulliniks is now a real estate agent in Visalia, California.
+He coached at College of the Sequoias and operated Mulliniks Baseball School.